josedv82/airball/README.md

 ## 8) Injury List

-Users can use `nba_injuries()` to get a list of injury transactions.
+To help explore how the schedule may impact injuries, we added the `nba_injuries()` function to get a list of injury transactions.
 The function enables querying start date, end date, players and/or individual teams.
 The data is extracted from [Pro Sport Transactions](https://www.prosportstransactions.com/).
 Please check this website for information on how the transactions are listed.

 Example:
 ```{r}